 “The teachers are really trying, but it feels like a lot of work for me,” Cornwell said.
 “I’m the one with all the homework.”

-She says her day is completely full trying to avoid meltdowns, follow a constant stream of emails, and help them through subjects that she’s not particularly comfortable with like math and science.
+She said her day is completely full trying to avoid meltdowns, follow a constant stream of emails, and help them through subjects that she’s not particularly comfortable with like math and science.
 But in the end, schooling at home is just too different from the school that her sons are used to.

 “The just don’t respond to mom,” Cornwell said.
 “Even though I have a master’s degree and all this background, they don’t respond to me the same way they do with their teachers.
 It’s just never gonna happen.”